laravel/docs/routing.md

 You do not need to manually verify the CSRF token on POST, PUT, or DELETE requests.
 The `VerifyCsrfToken` HTTP middleware will verify token in the request input matches the token stored in the session.

+In addition to looking for the CSRF token as a "POST" parameter, the middleware will also check for the `X-XSRF-TOKEN` request header.

 <a name="route-parameters"></a>
 ## Route Parameters